SENSEiXENUS/senseixenus.github.io/posts/Notes/Notes.md

               "n": "yy1wpYmffgXBxhAUJzHHocCuJolwDqql75ZWuCQ_cb33K2vh9m"
           }
       }
 - Ideally, servers should only use a limited whitelist of public keys to verify JWT signatures.
-However, misconfigured servers sometimes use any key that's embedded in the jwk parameter
+However, misconfigured servers sometimes use any key that's embedded in the jwk parameter.

+### Exploiting with JWT_EDITOR

+-

 ---------------------------